pytaunay/GDELT-Hadoop/Impala/README.md

 The script gdelt_create.sh copies the skeleton files to temporary SQL files, then populates them with the variables specified at the beginning of the script.
 It then creates a single query file named "create_query.sql", which is then passed to Impala.

+* skel/daily_update.skel.sh : Contains the skeleton of the daily_update.sh script which can be used to update the aggregate table if it is outdated. daily_update.sh is created during the execution of gdelt_create.sh, and is then populated with correct variables.

 Usage
 -----------------------------
 1. Edit the file gdelt_create.sh to reflect your local Hadoop cluster configuration